Introduction

 Conclusion

 Checking your mirrors is a simple yet powerful habit that can significantly enhance your safety on the road.
 By regularly glancing at your mirrors, you maintain situational awareness, avoid blind spots, and make informed decisions while driving.
 Remember to adjust your mirrors properly, develop a consistent scanning routine, and combine mirror checks with shoulder checks for maximum effectiveness.
-Whether you're a new driver or a seasoned one, prioritizing mirror-checking can help you navigate the roads with confidence and reduce the risk of accidents.
+Whether you're a new driver or a seasoned one, prioritizing mirror-checking can help you work through the roads with confidence and reduce the risk of accidents.
 Safe driving starts with awareness, and your mirrors are your best tool for staying informed.